Krunxx/flutter_recipe_list/README.md

 One of the standout features of Flutter Recipe List Official is
  <br>
- ⭐ Can create new recipe with support for physical camera integration and image selection from the internet.
+ ⭐ Can create new recipe with support for physical camera integration and image selection from the gallery.
  <br>
  <br>
  ⭐ Can easily navigate to the recipe details page and click on the "Edit" or "Delete" button to modify or remove a recipe.